 Prepare and print out a selection of controversial speech topics.
 You'll need one per person.

-Gather up a collection of small objects, for example: a toy car, a can of sardines, a hair ribbon, an old black and white photographic portrait, a pair of baby shoes ....
+Gather up a collection of small objects, enough for one per speaker.
+For example: a vintage toy car, a can of sardines, a hair ribbon, an old black and white photographic portrait, a pair of baby shoes ....

 Put all of them into a non-see through bag.

-This belongs in the group category of public speaking activities and is noisy, effective and fun!
+This is a group public speaking activity.
+It is noisy, effective and outrageously good fun!

-Select a tongue twister from this page of diction exercises eg. "Sister Susie is sewing shirts for soldiers".
+Select a tongue twister from this page of diction exercises eg. "Sister Susie sat on the seashore sewing shirts for soldiers".

 Divide your class into groups of four.
-Three will be the speakers and the fourth, the conductor.
+Three in each group will be the speakers and the fourth, the conductor.

 The goal of the exercise is to practice articulation coupled with vocal variety ie. speech rate and volume.